What is Azure AD entitlement management?

 - Membership of Azure AD security groups

-- Membership of Office 365 Groups and Teams
+- Membership of Microsoft 365 Groups and Teams

 - Membership of SharePoint Online sites

-You can also control access to other resources that rely upon Azure AD security groups or Office 365 Groups.
+You can also control access to other resources that rely upon Azure AD security groups or Microsoft 365 Groups.
 For example:

-- You can give users licenses for Microsoft Office 365 by using an Azure AD security group in an access package and configuring group-based licensing for that group
+- You can give users licenses for Microsoft 365 by using an Azure AD security group in an access package and configuring group-based licensing for that group.

 How do I control who gets access?